Performance Tuning FME: FME Updates and Improvements

 Added support for Bulk Mode

-What's even better is that the performance benefit might even extend beyond that particular transformer, to the rest of the workspace.
+What's even better is that the performance benefit might even extend beyond a particular transformer, to the rest of the workspace.
 That's because a transformer that doesn't support Bulk Mode can cause the rest of the workspace to revert to an older, less efficient method of processing.

 So upgrading one transformer to support bulk mode can cause all subsequent transformers to start operating in bulk mode too!